syds-git/openSUSE-docs-revamped/project/docs/microos_getting_started.md

 4. Select _Encryption_ if desired.

 Commands starting with `$` can be copied straight into your terminal prompt.
-Command starting with `#` can only be run inside a transactional-update shell.
+Command starting with `#` can only be run inside a transactional-update shell; _transactional-update shell is a chroot where you can open the snapshot you want to boot into next.
+And there you can make adjustments to the normally immutable root filesystem.
+This is mainly for advanced users._

 ### Ways to install applications
 You can install applications in several ways: